×

 The familial relationships in Silver Spoon are fascinating as well—on one hand, you have characters like Aki who are expected to carry on the family farm, despite her desires to go to college and work with horses professionally.
 On the other hand, you have Hachiken, whose father turns his nose up at the very idea of agricultural work.
 While this show uses farms and agriculture as its primary examples, this is something that so many can relate to.
 Who among us haven't butted heads with their families over the fate of their futures?

 There's a great scene in episode eight when the students are walking to the cafeteria, talking about how delicious agricultural products can be.
 Aki says that no matter how bad the economy gets, those who work in agriculture will always have food to eat.
-"Us farm kids really were born holding a Silver Spoon."
+"Us farm kids really were born holding a silver spoon."
 It's one of the best lines in the entire series, and so contrary to how the rest of think about the idiom.
 Even as the other kids laugh about how, "My family's not that rich though," and "Yeah, neither is mine," there's a palpable sense of appreciation in the air.

 Of all the anime series that I've seen over the past several years, Silver Spoon—seasons one and two—has been one that's resonated with me the strongest.
 I've never lived on a farm—the closest I've come to Aki's life was raising some chickens in my suburban backyard and coaxing lettuce to grow—but the series touches on universal themes that we can all relate to.
 There's a tenderness about this show that's missing in so many others, and the simple way it crafts its messages is near flawless.